duncan-io/about-me/README.md

-- 👋 Hi, I’m lowbduget, SEO turned Web Developer
+- 👋 Hi, I’m duncan-io, SEO turned Web Developer
 - 👀 I’m interested in using new technologies and building stunning websites
 - 🌱 I’m currently learning all web development, I am only a little past square 0 (as of 7.8.22)
 - 💞️ I’m looking to collaborate on anything that will have me, but mostly projects that use JS + React.
 Right now I just need to build my skills